onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 he made three eight how long has he been living in London for about thirty years

-tape script 11.2 eleven point two one my sister's working in New York how long has she been working there only a couple of months
+tapescript 11.2 eleven point two one my sister's working in New York how long has she been working there only a couple of months